|Location||Everest Region, Nepal|

 In and out of Kathmandu is pretty simple, but to get to the start of this trek, you need to get to Lukla.
 This will either involve hiking there from Kathmandu (which will add on an extra week or so to the trip) or taking a exciting, albeit harrowing flight to Tenzing-Hillary airport.

 Figuring out the plane tickets to and from Lukla can be confusing.
 The most important thing is to buy tickets ahead of time; I asked the hotel I was staying out if they could buy tickets for me on specific days, because I wasn’t sure how to purchase them.
-They said they would, but upon my arrive had no memory of the request.
+They said they would, but upon my arrival had no memory of the request.
 This led to me having to get expensive tickets and wait around in the airport for two days.
 So–buy them yourself.

 The next thing to know is to expect delays.
 Bad weather will pretty frequently halt flights.
 Always build a buffer of at least two days around your expected departure.